FigrHed/GridSequencer/README.md

 At the moment, the length is capped at 128 but you are welcome to change this.

+While holding down shift, these same four button alter the length.

+shift + button 1 = 16  divisions

+shift + button 2 = 32  divisions

+shift + button 3 = 64  divisions

+shift + button 4 = 128 divisions

+The looping sections then begin flashing while the selected section remains solid.

+The loop length can also be changed with the number box in the device window, which can be easily mapped to a MIDI controller or arc.

-Next we have the two modes, pitch mode and velocity mode.
+Next we have the three modes, select mode, pitch mode and velocity mode.

+Click the box next to the note that represents the row you would like to change and send MIDI to the channel to change the note.
+Holding the bottom right button("shift") puts the device into select mode and the selected row will be highlighted.
+Press any button on the row while still holding shift to change the selected row.

-While holding shift, the 13th button will put the device in pitch editting mode (where it opens at) and the 14th button will put it in Velocity editing mode, where the selected row (again, changed in select mode by holding shift) can have each event's velocity changed.
+Holding select and the 13th button will put the device in pitch editing mode (which is the mode the device begins in) and the 14th button will put it in Velocity editing mode, where (again, changed in select mode by holding shift) you can change the velocity of the notes on the selected row.

 The default is the 10th row which I think is about 100.

 Now lastly we have two convenience functions:

-While holding the the shift key, pressing the 9th button will create a new MIDI clip in the track the device is on out of the loop created on the grid and then trigger it.
+While holding the the select key, pressing the 9th button will create a new MIDI clip in the track the device is on out of the loop created on the grid and then trigger it.
 While the track has a clip playing, it will have its own MIDI disabled, this means you can't change the notes with MIDI either.

 Pressing the 9th button with the shift AND alt buttons held will clear the current loop in the device.
 It may be a bad idea to have the same button do those two divergent things, but I deliberately made it so that you need to use two hands to clear your work so its hard to accidentally do it.